Photos from the Terriers' 4-3 double-overtime victory over the Crimson. Photo Credit: Jim Pierce

-Former Boston University associate head coach and Colorado Avalanche assistant David Quinn was named the 11th head coach in the storied history of the Boston University men's ice hockey program on March 26, 2013.
+The former BU associate head coach and Colorado Avalanche assistant was named the 11th head coach in the storied history of BU hockey on March 26, 2013.
+Since returning to campus, Quinn and his staff have strengthened the future of the program by securing commitments from some of the very best prospects in North America.

 After helping the Terriers reach the pinnacle of college hockey, Quinn left to join the Avalanche organization as the head coach of its American Hockey League affiliate in Cleveland, the Lake Erie Monsters.
 He compiled a 115-94-7-20 record in three seasons with Lake Erie and guided the Monsters to their first-ever playoff berth in 2010-11.
 He was named an assistant coach on former BU teammate Joe Sacco's staff at Colorado prior to this season.